luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces.md

 `C:\daifuku\wms\tomcat\webapps\wms\serviceHostComm.prj`

 ##**Stage 1**

-This stage describes how the **Host Communication subsystem** handles **incoming and outgoing XML-based data** between an external host system and the internal WMS logic.
+Stage 1 describes how the **Host Communication subsystem** handles **incoming and outgoing XML-based data** between an external host system and the internal WMS logic.
 It is divided into **Receiving** and **Sending** processes, coordinated by `HostCommExecutor.java`.
 ::: mermaid
 flowchart LR